turbobabr/cmd-enter/README.md

 The standard pattern for applying changes in a multi-line text fields is using `Cmd` + `Enter` shortcut, but Sketch doesn't support it.
 Whenever you hit `Cmd` + `Enter` Sketch produces a loud "bump" sound instead of expected "Save it!" behaviour.

 Recently I've found out a way to emulate the desired behaviour using custom scripting.
 Wrote a plugin that is bound to `Cmd` + `Enter` shortcut and on launch it simulates 'Esc' key press.
 So the problem is solved: I have a sense that I apply changes and Sketch keeps my text layer selected!
-Probably I'm the only person who's suffering without `cmd` + `enter` feature, but anyway I decided to share the plugin with the community.
+Probably I'm the only person who's suffering without `Cmd` + `Enter` feature, but anyway I decided to share the plugin with the community.

 ### Installation and Usage